microsoft/aksworkshop/_entries/02-01 challenge1.md

 parent-id: upandrunning
 ---

-Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service), well use this to easily deploy and standup a Kubernetes cluster.
+Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service), we'll use this to easily deploy and standup a Kubernetes cluster.

 ### Tasks